samueltof/Epidemiology_behavior_dynamics/README.md

 #### Sumulation for cluster analysis

 In order to analyse how the community structures (i.e. clusters or hubs) affected infection and behavior, several initial conditions are tested.
-To generate this initial conditions, run:
+To generate this initial conditions, run:--network_name scale_free_5000 --type_sim local --beta 6.0 --sigma 1.0 && cd -

     cd run/init_conditions && python create_init_conditios.py && cd -

 Each iteration of the simulation records the state of each invididual node and is saved in a `.txt` file.
+You will need to specify `network_type`, `network_name` and the `type_sim` as mentioned above.
+The infection probability `beta` and awareness `sigma` are also required.
+The number of checkpoitns to be saved is 8, however you can change it by addind `--num_checkpoints <num>` to the command.
+If you want to change the number of iterrations (*iters*), add `--n_iters <iters>` to the command.
+To change the length of simulation (*days*) add `--max_time <days>`.
+The execution is then: `cd run/init_conditions && python run_checkpoints.py --network_type <> --network_name <> --type_sim <> --beta <> --sigma <> && cd -`.
+Remember that the number of nodes needs to be specified in the `config.csv` file.

+##### For for saving the checkpoint of the simulations executed over a scale-free network with 5000 nodes in both infomation transmission scheme (as shown in the paper)

+    cd run/init_conditions && python run_checkpoints.py --network_type scale_free --network_name scale_free_5000 --type_sim local --beta 6.0 --sigma 1.0 && cd -
+    cd run/init_conditions && python run_checkpoints.py --network_type scale_free --network_name scale_free_5000 --type_sim global --beta 6.0 --sigma 1.0 && cd -

 ### Figures generation